slyall/www-darkmere/content/linux.conf.au_guide.md

 Remember to talk to people, Opening lines could include

 * Asking what sessions they have been to so far
-* asking what sessions they intend to go to later
+* Asking what sessions they intend to go to later
-* Asking What their company does or what they do there.
+* Asking what their company does or what they do there.

 Remember not everybody is a high-end programmer, don't be afraid to talk to people if you are not an expert.
 Most people are happy to